Black Wednesday: George Soros' Bet Against Britain

 The European Exchange Rate Mechanism (ERM) was set up in March of 1979 to reduce exchange rate variability and stabilize monetary policy across Europe before introducing a common currency that would eventually be known as the euro.
 Simply put, the ERM set an upper and lower margin in which exchange rates could vary, known as a semi-peg.

 Britain initially declined to join the ERM when it originated, but later adopted a semi-official policy that shadowed the Deutsche Mark.
-In October of 1990, the country decided to join the ERM after a shake-up in leadership, preventing its currency from fluctuating more than 6 percent in either direction by intervening in the currency markets with countertrades.
+In October of 1990, the country decided to join the ERM, preventing its currency from fluctuating more than 6 percent in either direction by intervening in the currency markets with countertrades.

 Black Wednesday's Underlying Causes

 When Britain joined the ERM, the rate was set to 2.95 Deutsche Marks per Pound Sterling with a 6 percent permissible move in either direction.
-The problem was that the country's inflation rate was three times that of Germany's, interest rates were at 15 percent, and the country's economic boom was far into a period of unsustainable growth, which set the stage for a bust period.
+The problem was that the country's inflation rate was high, interest rates were at 15 percent, and the country's economic boom was far into a period of unsustainable growth, which set the stage for a bust period.

 Currency traders took note of these underlying problems and began shorting the Pound Sterling.
 More specifically, they bought one currency, such as the Deutsche Mark, using the Pound Sterling.
 This allowed them to profit as the Pound Sterling fell in value by comparison to the other currency.
 George Soros was one of these bearish currency traders, amassing a short position of more than $10 billion worth of Pound Sterling.